bane-labs/go-ethereum/contracts/README.md

 |`0x7976ad987d572377d39fb4bab86c80e08b6f8327`|`0x4fe8af0dbb633283d8e9703668142fd130f2818d`|
 |`0xd711da2d8c71a801fc351163337656f1321343a0`|`0x763452f65353fffe73d46539e51a6ddfc0e2c86a`|

-After enabling DKG-related features and the KeyManagement contract for further antimev usage, there will be a short locked period (currently `360` blocks) for key generations before epoch change.
-In this period, `vote`, `revokeVote`, `transferVote`, `registerCandidate` and `exitCandidate` are not allowed.
-However, if the consensus nodes of the next epoch keep the same as the current, the Governance election will not be locked.
+After enabling DKG-related features and the KeyManagement contract for further antimev usage, there is a short period (currently `360` blocks) for key generations before epoch change.
+In this period, the **top 7 candidates** get locked in election, so the voted GAS amount can't further affect the result.
+Related voter operations (e.g. voting and withdrawing) and candidate operations (e.g. registering and exiting) are still open to use, which provides a smooth UX, but they don't change the election result as well.

 ### Reward